-In Money Trail, Journalismfund.eu offers working grants for (teams of) African, Asian and European journalists to investigate cross-border illicit financial flows, tax abuse and corruption in Africa, Asia and Europe.
+In Money Trail, Journalismfund.eu offers working grants for (teams of) African, Asian and European journalists to investigate cross-border illicit financial flows, tax abuse money laundering and corruption in Africa, Asia and Europe.
 Grants are awarded to journalists solely by Journalismfund.eu, with no input or oversight at any stage from the consortium as a whole.

 The primary goal of this grant is to expose illicit finance, tax abuse, corruption and money laundering.

 Who can apply?

 - Preferably, intercontinental journalist teams consisting of at least one African, one Asian and/or one European journalist.
 Each team preferably consists of journalists from two continents.
 Ideally, the teams must provide letters of intent for publication from media organisations in two continents.

 - We also accept regional cross-border collaborations in Africa and Asia.
 Each team must consist of journalists from at least two countries.